 Man's Search for Happiness

-What does it take to make you happy?
-Why is it so difficult to stay happy?
-Even those questions provoke the thought that lasting happiness is nearly impossible here on Earth.
-So many people are discouraged in their quest for happiness amidst this tragic life.
-Their pursuit only leaves them hopeless and in despair.
-But Scripture has the answers!
-Dr. Martyn Lloyd-Jones leads us through the first two verses in Psalm 1, and explains how God reveals His prescription for true peace and lasting joy.
-Far beyond the temporal emotion of happiness, there is a lasting joy that characterizes the life of one who follow's God's prescribed plan.
-By contrasting the two alternatives, and discussing the theory and the practice, the negative and the positive, you'll discover the biblical view--that man always seeks happiness in the wrong place, and that there is no true happiness apart from God.
+Man’s search for happiness may seem like an impossible quest amidst this often tragic life.
+His pursuit only leaves him hopeless and in despair but Scripture has the answers.
+In this sermon on Psalm 1:1–2 titled “Man’s Search for Happiness,” Dr. Martyn Lloyd-Jones leads through the first two verses in Psalm 1, and explains how God reveals His prescription for true peace and lasting joy.
+Far beyond the temporal emotion of happiness, there is a lasting joy that characterizes the life of one who follows God's prescribed plan.
+By contrasting the two alternatives and discussing the theory and the practice (both the negative and the positive), one discovers the biblical view—that humanity always seeks happiness in the wrong place, and that there is no true happiness apart from God.

 Additional Scripture Translations